 Krampus as St Nicholas’s Companion

 Think of Krampus as a character who balances the sweetness and light of St Nicholas.
-(Sort of an extension of the Dualism we see in Jesus and the Devil…. ).
+(Sort of an extension of the Dualism we see in Jesus and the Devil… ).
 They aren’t considered equal, but one tempers the other.
 Make sense?

-(Besides, it seems quite normal to me, as a kid who grew up in a German household, to think that with every wonderful thing, there is the possibility of something really bad happening because of wrong behavior).
+(It seems quite normal to me, as a kid who grew up in a German household, to think that with every wonderful thing, there is the possibility of something really bad happening because of wrong behavior).

 St Nicholas Day

-The celebration of the Feast Day of St Nicholas dates back to the 11th century in Germany.
-What makes this Winter celebration special, is that it’s the only festival that is dedicated to Children.
-It’s a bright spot in a long cold German winter.
-Animal masked Devils have been a part of German folktales since before the 16th century, wrecking havoc and causing mischief, and the by the 17th century, the St Nicholas legend slowly assimilated the Krampus story until they were a pair.
+The celebration of the Feast Day of St Nicholas dates back to the 11th Century in Germany.
+This winter celebration is unique because it’s the only festival dedicated to Children.
+It’s a bright spot in a long, cold German winter.

 (Click to read more about St Nicholas’s other Companions here)